Captain Matthew Hebert

 Hebert was frocked to the grade of lieutenant and graduated from Aeromedical Officer School, Naval Aerospace Medical Institute, Pensacola, Florida where he earned his wings of gold and designation as a Naval Aerospace Physiologist #197 in Feb 1994.
 His next duty assignment was at the Aviation Physiology Training Department in San Diego, California where he served as the assistant department head and division officer for the Physiology and Water Survival Training Directorate.

 In 1996, he was assigned as Aeromedical Safety Officer, Marine Aircraft Group 39, Camp Pendleton, California for five composite UH-1N and AH-1W helicopter squadrons.
-While there he was awarded the 1998 U.S. Navy Physiologist of the Year.
+While there he was awarded the 1998 U.S. Naval Aerospace and Operational Physiologist of the Year.

 In 1999, Lieutenant Hebert reported to 1st Marine Aircraft Wing, Camp Foster, Okinawa, Japan.
 This position was the Senior WESTPAC Aeromedical Safety Officer where he had administrative oversight of three Marine Aircraft Group aeromedical safety officers located in three diverse geographical areas (mainland Japan, Okinawa and Hawaii).
 He was promoted to the grade of lieutenant commander in June 2001.